iEventz/free-bundle-buyer-roblox/README.md

 Add your accounts in here and your alts

 #### webhook
-Notifies you when there has been a successfull purchase
+Notifies you when there has been a successful purchase

 #### bundles
 Toggle enabled or false depending on if you want to buy free bundles (heads coming soon)